uss-web-team/common/training/css/css1.md

 ### Selectors

-Add new CSS code to make the all paragraphs except the first indented.
+Add new CSS code to make all paragraphs except the first indented.

 ```css
 p + p {